-Bowel cancer, also known as colorectal cancer, is a cancer of the lining of the colon or rectum.
-It is the number two cancer-killer in Australia with one person dying every two hours - and more than from breast or prostate cancer.
+Bowel Cancer, also known as colorectal cancer, is a cancer of the lining of the colon or rectum.
+It is the number two cancer killer in Australia with one person dying every two hours.

 - Australia has one of the highest rates of bowel cancer in the world.

-- Over 14,000 men and women Australians are diagnosed each year.
+- Over 14,000 men and women Australians are diagnosed annually.

-- In Victoria alone, over 1,300 die annually – more than 3 times the states road toll.
+- In Victoria, over 1,300 die annually – more than 3 times the state’s road toll.